 We may choose to use a computer to help with this chore.
-If we do, we need special typesetting software, and T_EX is one such software system for performing this typesetting.
+If we do, we need special typesetting software, and TEX is one such software system for performing this typesetting.
 For certain needs, many feel it is the best typesetting system.
-Before discussing why this should be so, let's remind ourselves how T_EX works.
+Before discussing why this

-This reminder is important because T_EX works differently from other systems that paint type on paper.
+This reminder is important because TEX works differently from other systems that paint type on paper.
 Many people involved with entering words at keyboards tend to regard word processing and even desktop publishing (DTP) in the same light as typesetting.
 Such systems revolve around a comforting two-step life cycle: